YGLAM/ODC2021/README.md

 # ODC2021
-Offensive and Defensive Cybersecurity at Polimi 2021-2022
+A list of the completed challenge complete during the course Offensive and Defensive Cybersecurity during the academic year 2021/2022